In-House Social Media Managers

 Use Cases

-- Extract 10-15 short-form clips from a single webinar or product demo, each mapped to a proven viral format in your niche.
+• Extract 10-15 short-form clips from a single webinar or product demo, each mapped to a reference format in your niche.

-- Adapt long-form brand videos for TikTok, Reels, and Shorts simultaneously, with each version optimized for its platform's algorithm and audience expectations.
+• Adapt long-form brand videos for TikTok and Reels, with each version shaped for its platform's pacing and audience expectations.

 Sample Scripts For This Workflow